adedomin/CSC450-project-proposal/final/final.md

 1. Introduction
 ===============

-Currently popular shells have no built-in feature complete way of transacting or using structured documents.
-As a result, working with web oriented services becomes a hassle;
+No popular shells, as of late, have the ability to handle modern structured documents, such as json.
+Because of this, it is difficult to use shells for modern text and data handling.
+This is especially the case for web oriented services;
+such services heavily rely on transacting structured documents or serialized objects.

-A hassle that involves very long and contrived text pipelines full of tools like: sed, grep, awk, xargs, tr, paste, cut, tee, and so on.
+This limitation has resulted in the hassle of wrangling various line oriented tools--such as: sed, grep, awk, xargs, tr, paste, cut, tee, etc, to try and derive value and data.
-What results is some sort of string tokenized parser.
+Thus, in a very contrived way, one has effectively wrote a parser.
 An example of the problem can be seen below[^1].

 [^1]: source: <https://github.com/GeneralUnRest/neo8ball-irc/blob/master/lib/search.sh>